OpenParliamentTV/OpenParliamentTV-NEL/README.md

 ### Notes about our approach:

-- Our main source of data is WikiData
+- Our main source of data is Wikidata
-- Sometimes WikiData has weird information (e.g. parties of a mdb are not sorted or not complete.
-Factions are also problematic.), in this case we use AbgeordnetenWatch as a datasource, but map the ids back to WikiData
+- Sometimes Wikidata has weird information (e.g. parties of a mdb are not sorted or not complete.
+Factions are also problematic.), in this case we use Abgeordnetenwatch as a datasource, but map the IDs back to Wikidata